bennymelb/PS-Logging/README.md

 ```

-The .psm file will have to be place inside a folder
+The .psm file will have to be place inside a folder in the $env:PSModulePath